jonathanpberger/design-testing-leanux/deck20mins.md

 name: next
 class: inverse
 # What's Next?
-- Explore where TDD ideas can help design practice as well as tooling
+- Explore where TDD ideas can help design practice
 - Socialize the idea of Design Health Check in CI
 - Continue to improve testing tools

 ---